ShaharAmram1041/KanfeyDror/UseCase templates/login.md

 	The association members and the administrator will have the ability to enter the website by user name and password.

 ### Actors:
-	administrator and the members of the assocation.
+	Administrator and the members of the assocation.

 ### Preconditions:
-	To login: Must be a member of the association.
+	Must be a member of the association.

 ### Basic flow: